harmsm/PyCmdMessenger/README.md

 Python class for communication with an arduino using the [CmdMessenger](https://github.com/thijse/Arduino-CmdMessenger) serial communication library.
-It allows sending and recieving of messages with arguments, as well as a recieving via a listener on its own thread.
+It sends and recieves messages, automatically converting python data types to arduino types and vice versa.

 This project is not affiliated with the CmdMessenger project, though it obviously builds off of their excellent work.